Surya-Sunkari/personal-portfolio-three-js/README.md

 todo:
  - update projects
- - add logos to skills
+ - add hover name to skills
  - update contact .env files
  - check all functionality
  - update webmaster to point to this repo